John S. Collins

 In the early 1990s, John collapsed on stage in Fargo, suffering a major heart attack.
 A paramedic happened to be at the bar, who succeeded in reviving him.
 Over the next several years, John continued to perform locally, and in 1994 he recorded the album Heart On The Mend with Chester Ellingson and Dan Lund.

 Collins died as the result of a massive heart attack in Bemidji, Minn., on May 27, 1995.

 John always wanted to record an acoustic blues album.
 In collecting various recordings of live sets and television appearances, it turns out he did.
-His family will release the recordings posthumously in 2015.
+His family released Live at the Fargo Town House, a set of blues covers, in 2015.

 John's final solo album, recorded one year before his death in 1995.
 John spent several weeks immersed in the studio with Chester Ellingson engineering and playing drums.
 Dan Lund played lead guitar on "Rodeo Heart," "Miss You Baby," "Headed For Trouble" and the second lead on "Oklahoma Girl."
 Kate Nelson contributed piano, organ and synthesizer.
 Vocals, guitars, bass and harmonica all by John.